 The new Moynihan Train Hall restores the historic Farley building to substantially expand New York Penn Station.
 Despite the limitations presented by an existing building, Atelier Ten provided comprehensive energy performance analysis and LEED management to incorporate as many sustainability strategies as possible.

-The Farley Building will expand Penn Station into the existing James A. Farley Building, creating a mixed-use development consisting of Moynihan Train Hall, private office space, and a retail concourse.
+The expansion of Penn Station into the existing James A Farley Building is a mixed-use development consisting of Moynihan Train Hall, private office space, and a retail concourse.
 The renovated Farley Building is a registered historic building in a dense urban setting.
-Despite these limitations, Atelier Ten applied a sustainability strategy to achieve the targeted LEED Core and Shell rating for office tenant spaces.
+Despite these limitations, Atelier Ten applied a sustainability strategy to pursue the targeted LEED Core and Shell rating for office tenant spaces.

-Atelier Ten is currently leading the Moynihan Train Hall’s certification efforts to achieve a gold target rating for the upper levels.
+Atelier Ten is currently leading the Moynihan Train Hall’s certification efforts targeting a Gold rating for the upper levels.
 The analysis from the energy model will also be applied to support the building’s pursuit of an additional Pilot LEED for Transit certification for the lower levels.